 Get inspired by previous participants

-The three previous editions of the New Business Challenge (NBC) took place in the summer of 2014, 2015 and 2016.
+The four previous editions of the New Business Challenge (NBC) took place in the summer of 2014, 2015, 2016 and 2017.
 During every edition, Dutch and Ghanaian participants have poured themselves into real-life business cases of companies.
 Sounds easy?
 For sure in theory, in practice at sometimes you find out why it’s called a challenge.
 Sounds like fun?
 For sure in theory, even more in practice!
 Read more on the experiences of last year’s participants.

 Desmond (22, Ghanaian, worked on the Dijkstaal case)

 In almost every study you learn something about business.
 What you often do not learn is how to translate this to daily’s life practice.
 The NBC gave me the chance to apply my knowledge on real life business cases.
 It was a great experience as it posed very real and practical situations faced by consultants and managers in various corporate entities.
 As an aspiring entrepreneur it gave me a lot of insight into how the real world varies from theory and this has changed my perception and approach to business, partnerships and alliances, as well as funding greatly.
 The challenge really provided the platform I needed to kick start a rethinking of business in Ghana as I solved business issues with my multi-nation team that was great and rich in knowledge.

 Susanne (25, Dutch, worked on the Dijkstaal case)

 In a short period of time the NBC allows you to deep-dive into Ghana’s economy.
 You get to discover all aspects of doing business in Ghana, from obstacles to opportunities.
 We visited all the stakeholders for our company, and spoke to government, private sector and local communities.
 Thereby you get to learn what business abroad is all about.
 Once you get to Ghana, you get to figure out whether your plans are relevant in the local context.
 It’s great to do this with Ghanaian students who really know what they are talking about.